darcien/blog/content/p/picking-paid-live-stream-platform-as-viewer.md

 Last watched: pretty much every month

+Rating: probably the live you want to watch is not here 😔

 It's YouTube.
 They probaby have the best infra for running live stream in the world right now.

 But they don't run ticketing for one-time watch.

-Rating: probably the live you want to watch is not here 😔

 ### Z-aN

 Link: https://www.zan-live.com

 Last watched: 2023-06-17, Planet Station stage 8

+Rating: my new go to platform 🫶
+(Firefox user: Booo, please fix the video player 🤕)

 First time watched on Z-aN, surprisingly a great platform!
 Good to the point it become a trigger for me to make this notes.